Prof Sir Adam Roberts calls for rethinking of liberalism to withstand the erosion of international legal and security norms

 This week Professor Sir Adam Roberts, Senior Research Fellow in International Relations, University of Oxford, delivered a Keynote Lecture on the current setbacks experienced by liberal constitutional democracies, and set out a series of proposals for how we might rethink liberalism to withstand the threats it faces.

-In a Keynote Lecture organized by FLJS at Wolfson College and attended by over 100 people, Prof Roberts charted the dramatic decline of liberal constitutional democracies around the world since their zenith in 2006–11.
+In the lecture, organized by FLJS at Wolfson College and attended by over 100 people, Prof Roberts charted the dramatic decline of liberal constitutional democracies around the world since their zenith in 2006–11.
 He diagnosed the various crises that liberal democracies around the world are undergoing – notably, the assault on legal norms, evidenced most recently in such very different actions as the UK's rejection of European Union rules, and the Syrian government’s violation of the Geneva Protocol in the ongoing civil war.

 Professor Roberts went on to examine the crisis of security that is evident in the apparent powerlessness of the UN Security Council to prevent ongoing conflict and human rights violations in Yemen and Syria.
 He also assessed NATO's deteriorating relations with Russia and Turkey, before identifying another crisis that the liberal international order was singularly failing to confront – the environmental crisis and the growing conflicts caused by scarcening resources.